 Date or acquaintance assaults occur when you are forced or manipulated into having sex against your will.
-These crimes are committed by someone you know or a new acquaintance.
 Sexual assault is never the fault of the survivor.
 The following information can help protect you against sexual assault.

 - a) Be aware of the impact of alcohol and other drugs on your judgment and that of your date.
 These drugs very often play a role in sexual assault.
-The majority of sexual assaults experienced by college students occur in situations involving alcohol consumption. - b) People who are incapacitated by alcohol or drugs cannot legally give consent. - c) Don't put yourself in situations where you are alone with someone you don't know well.
+The majority of sexual assaults experienced by college students occur in situations involving alcohol consumption.
+People who are incapacitated by alcohol or drugs cannot legally give consent. - b) Don't put yourself in situations where you are alone with someone you don't know well.
 If you find yourself in a situation where you do not feel comfortable with the person you are with get out of the situation and away from them quickly.
-Practice being assertive about your boundaries. - d) Trust your instincts.
+Practice being assertive about your boundaries. - c) Trust your instincts.
 If you feel uneasy or sense something is wrong, call for assistance.
 Be active in supporting a safe and respectful community.
-If you see others engaging in disrespectful or inappropriate actions, speak up and get involved, or contact someone else to assist.

-- e) If you are in a social setting, don't leave a drink unattended or accept one from someone you don't know.
+If you see others engaging in disrespectful or inappropriate actions, speak up and get involved, or contact someone else to assist. - d) If you are in a social setting, don't leave a drink unattended or accept one from someone you don't know.
 "Date rape drugs" can easily be added to any beverage.
 Date rape drugs are categorized as prescription, often illegal drugs that produce various effects on the body, most often sedative or depressing, and are often used in rape situations.
 They are usually odorless, colorless, and tasteless.
-Common date rape drugs include Gamma Hydroxy Butyrate (GHB), Rohypnol, MDMA (Ecstasy) and Ketamine. - f) Don't go to a secluded place with someone you've just met or don't know well.
-Suggest meeting in public places.
+Common date rape drugs include Gamma Hydroxy Butyrate (GHB), Rohypnol, MDMA (Ecstasy) and Ketamine. - e) Don't go to a secluded place with someone you don't know well.
+Meet in public places.
 Don't go to your date's apartment or invite them to yours if you are just getting acquainted.
 Have others present.